-Based upon an agreement with USAID and the Howard G. Buffett Foundation, and as an outcome of the 2013 Conflict and Development Strategy Workshop, ConDev’s research focuses largely on mitigating conflict related to four program areas, which were hand-picked based on their potential to combat key drivers of international conflict:
+Based upon an agreement with USAID and the Howard G. Buffett Foundation, and as an outcome of our initial Conflict and Development Strategy Workshop, ConDev’s programs focus largely on mitigating conflict related to four program areas, which were hand-picked based on their potential to combat key drivers of international conflict:

 How to design interventions that build upon local coping strategies to incentivize food security and promote resilience?

 How can natural resource management be used as a peace-building approach?

 How to engage youth populations through workforce development linked to jobs?